Vizzuality/trase/README.md

 - Make sure you have Ruby and Bundler installed
 - Use Bundler's `bundle install` to install all ruby dependencies
 - Copy `.env.sample` to `.env` and replace the values accordingly.
 See the API documentation below for more information.
 - You may need to run `rake db:create` and `rake content:db:create` to create the databases, and/or `rake db:migrate` and `rake content:db:migrate` to update its structure.

 You can now use `rails server` to start the API application

 For the frontend application:
 - `cd` into the `frontend` folder
 - Copy `.env.sample` to `.env` and replace the values accordingly.
 See the frontend application documentation below for more information.
 - Install dependencies using `npm install`

-You can start the development server with `npm run dev`
+You can start the development server with `npm start`

 ## Deployment

 We use [Capistrano](http://capistranorb.com/) as a deployment tool, which deploys both API and frontend application simultaneously.
 To deploy, simply use:

 ```